bmaupin/motorola-boot-animations/README.md

 # motorola-boot-animations
-All official Motorola Android boot animations for the Moto G and matching logos
+All official Motorola Android boot animations for the Moto G

+#### Features
+- Only official boot animations from Motorola
+- Matching logos included
+- Should be compatible with all versions of the Moto G, including LTE versions (see below for compatibility)
+- Carrier branding removed
+- Warning message removed for phones with unlocked bootloaders

-Installation
+#### Installation
----
 See: [Installation](https://github.com/bmaupin/motorola-boot-animations/wiki/Installation)

-Compatibility
+#### Compatibility
----
 These boot animations should work with any model of the Moto G. Here's what's been tested so far:

 Phone | Model | ro.product.device | Status